japila-books/spark-structured-streaming-internals/docs/demo/StateStoreSaveExec-Update.md

+---
+hide:
+  - navigation
+---

-== Demo: StateStoreSaveExec with Update Output Mode
+# Demo: StateStoreSaveExec with Update Output Mode

 CAUTION: FIXME Example of Update with StateStoreSaveExec (and optional watermark)